 The majority of our expenses consist of cost of revenue and operating expenses.
-The key components of our cost of revenue are employee costs, facilities costs, depreciation, payments to repair centers, legal and professional costs, and travel expenses.
+The key components of our cost of revenue are employee costs, payments to repair centers, facilities costs, depreciation, legal and professional costs, and travel expenses.
 Our operating expenses include selling and marketing expenses, general and administrative expenses, foreign exchange gains and losses and amortization of intangible assets.
-Our non-operating expenses include finance expenses as well as other expenses recorded under "other income, net."
+Our non-operating expenses include finance expense as well as other expenses recorded under "other income, net."